Peter Lotharius Oxholm: Plantation owner

 Once Oxholm arrived on the island of Saint Croix, he became a planter, purchasing enslaved Africans to work on plantations on the island.
 From 1782 onwards, Oxholm also became involved in the Danish slave trade; protesting against its abolition and attempting to "get the trade extended beyond the ban of 1803".

-He was the owner of the St. George Hill, Sally's Fancy, and Hope plantations.
+He was the owner of the St. George Hill, Sally's Fancy, Concordia (East), and Hope plantations.

 Personal life and property

 Oxholm was first married to Marie Heiliger, who died in 1794, and later to Ann O'Neill (3 February 1780 – 16 August 1844), daughter of a plantation owner on St. Croix.

-He purchased a mansion of the corner of Sankt Annæ Gade and Amaliegade in 1808.
+He purchased a mansion at the corner of Sankt Annæ Gade and Amaliegade in 1808.
 He also owned the country house Aldershvile north of Copenhagen.